aerographql/documentation/source/_posts/tutorial/getting-started.md

 This will create a new Typescript class and will implicitly create the corresponding GraphQL object type.

 You may have noticed the **name** field in the decorators parameters:
-It define the name of the GraphQL object this decorated class refers to.
+**It define the name of the GraphQL object this decorated class refers to.**

 In this case, a GraphQL object with the name **User** will be created.

-> ---
 > * **@ObjectDefinition** allow to declare a new GraphQL Type
 > * The graphql object name is defined by the name field of the decorator (Not the name of the class)
-> ---

 ## Declare fields